danieldeazevedo/qisa-ai-site/replit.md

 - **System Prompt**: Configured as "Qisa" assistant with specific personality traits

 ### Chat System
-- **Sessions**: Each user has chat sessions with persistent message history
+- **Sessions**: Each user has isolated chat sessions in memory only
 - **Messages**: Support both text and image content with metadata
 - **Real-time**: Currently polling-based (no WebSocket implementation)
-- **Storage**: All chat data persisted in PostgreSQL
+- **Storage**: Messages stored in browser memory only - reset on page refresh or user switch

 ### Data Storage
 - **Database**: Redis Upstash for cloud-hosted high-performance storage
 - **Structure**: Key-value pairs with sets and hashes for relationships
-- **Persistence**: All chat history, user profiles, and session data stored in Redis Upstash
+- **Persistence**: User profiles and authentication data stored in Redis Upstash
+- **Chat Storage**: Messages stored in browser memory only (no persistence)
-- **Performance**: Optimized for real-time chat operations with global CDN
+- **Performance**: Optimized for real-time operations with global CDN
 - **Scalability**: Serverless Redis with automatic scaling and high availability

 ## Data Flow

-1. **User Authentication**: Google OAuth → Firebase → Backend sync → Redis user record
+1. **User Authentication**: Username/Password → Redis user verification → Session establishment
-2. **Chat Initiation**: Authenticated user → Get/create current session → Load message history from Redis
+2. **Chat Initiation**: Authenticated user → Initialize empty chat session in browser memory
-3. **Message Flow**: User input → Gemini API → Store response in Redis → Update UI
+3. **Message Flow**: User input → Gemini API → Display response immediately in UI (no storage)
-4. **Image Requests**: Detected by keywords → Gemini image generation → Store with URL in Redis
+4. **Image Requests**: Detected by keywords → Gemini image generation → Display with URL in UI
+5. **Session Isolation**: Each user gets fresh chat state when logging in

 ## External Dependencies